 If you want, you could make your own frame, but for this, you will need some engineering knowledge and knowledge of the materials you are going to use.
 However, I would recommend you to buy it from an online store because it will save you from a lot of trouble and will come in handy.

 For Racing Drones, 3-6 inch Frames are the ideal size.
 The most common material used for the frame for Drone Racing are Poly-carbonate and Nylon Glass Fiber.

 You could print your drone frame with your 3d printer if you already own one, otherwise, you can buy a good frame for your first drone at great prices.
 When buying a drone frame, always make sure that it’s coming with a Power Distribution Board.

 Here are some of the best lightweight quadcopter frames that I’ve ever encountered.
 My favorite frames manufacturer is Armattan.
 However, Martian and Lumenier frames are also good.

 - Hyperlite FLOSS 5 inch Racing Frame

-- Lumenier QAV500 V2
+- Lumenier QAV500 V2.

-Flight controller is the brain of your drone, a small circuit board which processes and controls all of the system hardware of your drone.
+The flight controller is the brain of your drone, a small circuit board which processes and controls all of the system hardware of your drone.
 Drones are varying complex systems which acquires a control system to stabilize through shifts and changes in wind and directions.

 While buying a Flight Controller F1, F3 or F4 pops out all the time and you may be curious to find the difference.
 These are the processors of your flight controllers just like the processors of CPU in your computer.
-In CPU its i-3, i-5, i-7 and many more while in flight controller they are F1, F2, F3, F4 etc.
+In CPU its i-3, i-5, i-7 and much more while in flight controller they are F1, F2, F3, F4 etc.